Support Mystic Seaport Museum by Donating Your Vessel

 We continually refresh this display of vessels through new acquisitions and vessel sales.

-As one of the leading maritime museums in the United States, Mystic Seaport is uniquely positioned to accept donated vessels and to exhibit them to the visiting public along our waterfront.
-The mission of Mystic Seaport is to inspire an enduring connection to the American maritime experience.
+As one of the leading maritime museums in the United States, Mystic Seaport Museum is uniquely positioned to accept donated vessels and to exhibit them to the visiting public along our waterfront.
+The mission of Mystic Seaport Museum is to inspire an enduring connection to the American maritime experience.
 That mission is furthered by the display of these more contemporary vessels.

 Vessels in this program are available for use in Museum programs and may be available for charter with the understanding that the charter serves to promote the Museum and its programs to a wider audience.
 Yachts on Exhibit do not become a part of the permanent collection and after a period of time are sold with the proceeds used to support Museum operations.
 Vessels not suitable for the Yachts on Exhibit program may be accepted as donations for immediate sale with the proceeds supporting museum programs.